MrSoulPenguin/SpecificMobGriefing/README.md

 Gets a lil' annoying wanting to make a Villager breeder, but would also prefer Endermen not spatter the land with their mess.
 So we've got this.

-Following at the gamerules added.
-They do what it says on the tin:
+Following are the gamerules added.
+They do what they say on the tin:
 * allowVillagerItemPickup
 * allowPiglinBartering
 * allowEndermanBlockInteraction